Ernest Walton: Religious views

-Honours
+Awards and honours

 Walton and John Cockcroft were recipients of the 1951 Nobel Prize in Physics for their "work on the transmutation of the atomic nuclei by artificially accelerated atomic particles" (popularly known as splitting the atom).
 They are credited with being the first to disintegrate the lithium nucleus by bombardment with accelerated protons (or hydrogen nuclei) and identifying helium nuclei in the products in 1930.
 More generally, they had built an apparatus which showed that nuclei of various lightweight elements (such as lithium) could be split by fast-moving protons.

-Walton and Cockcroft received the Hughes Medal of the Royal Society of London in 1938.
+In 1935, Walton was elected a Member of the Royal Irish Academy (MRIA).
+In 1938, Walton and Cockcroft received the Hughes Medal of the Royal Society.
 In much later years – predominantly after his retirement in 1974 – Walton received honorary degrees or conferrals from numerous Irish, British, and North American institutions.

-The "Walton Causeway Park" in Walton's native Dungarvan was dedicated in his honour with Walton himself attending the ceremony in 1989.
+The Walton Causeway Park in Walton's native Dungarvan was dedicated in his honour with Walton himself attending the ceremony in 1989.
 After his death the Waterford Institute of Technology named a building the ETS Walton Building and a plaque was placed on the site of his birthplace.